 Publishers now are looking at ways to rebuild their ad revenues to sustainable levels to keep running shop.
-In Q4, publishers are gearing up for the holidays, busiest season of the year.
+In Q4, publishers are gearing up for the holidays, the busiest season of the year.
 Is this year’s holiday season going to be the same as years past?
 Not really.
-While ad budgets might have grown steadily as compared to the first three quarters of 2020, consumer buying behaviour has changed drastically.
+While ad budgets might have grown steadily compared to the first three quarters of 2020, consumer buying behavior has changed drastically.
 According to eMarketer, 71% of US adults plan to do more than half of their holiday shopping digitally this year, compared to 59% in 2019.

 So what is it that publishers can do to rejuvenate their revenue numbers?
 Here are three techniques that can help you attract every last ad dollar, as well as future-proof your revenue streams.

 The year 2020 has changed the game for the adtech industry as ad spends took a massive hit.
 But all is not lost.
 Verticals like retail and personal finance are on a positive trajectory, and so earnings in these verticals are making a recovery.
 Retail will account for almost 21.0% of total ad spends in the US this year.
 According to eMarketer, US retail digital ad spending will increase by 3.1% in 2020 to $28.23 billion.
 Right now is a good time for publishers in this vertical to monetize as much as they can via various ad formats across platforms.
 Finance is another vertical where ad spends are increasing.
 In the US, they are likely to increase by 9.7% this year to $19.62 billion.
 Content creators and publishers in the finance space must make the most of these ad budgets in the remainder of Q4.